 November has arrived!
 Which means all things Thanksgiving including this easy Instant Pot Turkey recipe.
 Why make your turkey in the Instant Pot?
 Cooking a whole turkey in the Instant Pot takes just 60 minutes (including the build up time) leaving more time for grubbing, chatting or football cheering!

 Our holidays are traditionally large so we serve two types of meat for the crowd.
-Cooking the turkey in the Instant Pot leaves our oven open for our Prime Rib Roast.
+Cooking the turkey in the Instant Pot leaves our oven open for our Prime Rib Recipe.
 This Prime Rib Recipe has 1,000’s of 5-star reviews so make sure to check it out if you’re making one this holiday season.

 My dream kitchen has two ovens, however my real kitchen has one.
 As such my holiday menus are designed around what I can bake with just one oven.
 Our beloved popovers are best fresh, but they take 30 minutes to cook so they’re often either cold or left off the menu.
 Enter this Instant Pot Turkey and popovers are back on the menu (recipe to come – stay tuned!).

 The beauty of the Instant Pot Turkey Recipe is the adaptability of flavors.
 Into cajun flavors?
-Add a tablespoon to the butter and go to town.
+Add a tablespoon of creole seasoning to the butter and go to town.
 Prefer traditional flavors?
 No problem.
 Just slather the beast and cook.
 Here are a few favorite herbs to consider when making this Instant Pot Turkey recipe:

 INSTANT POT TURKEY RECIPE TIPS

 Prefer a crispy skin?
 I get it.
 I love crispy skin also.
 To achieve this on an Instant Pot turkey, merely preheat the oven to broil as you’re letting the turkey NPR.
 Transfer the cooked turkey to a large sheet pan, baste the skin with some drippings and broil for 5 minutes.
 Crispy skin, achieved!
 It’s the same method we use on our smoked turkey wings, and smoked turkey.

 Let’s chat for a second about the color of poultry coming out of the Instant Pot.
 It doesn’t end up golden brown like when roasting.
 The skin is pale and colorless and matches the juicy meat.
 A solution?
 Use kitchen bouquet to add the dark brown color to the skin mimicking the “roasted” coloring.
 Just use a small pastry brush and brush away after it’s finished in the IP.
 This is how all the turkey’s used in commercials and print look so appetizing.
 Now you know.

 Does the Instant Pot Turkey need to brine?
 You decide.
 We skipped brining, for testing purposes, and the turkey was juicy and flavorful.
 BUT – brining does add an extra layer of flavor and moisture, so if brining is your thing brine away!
 Here is our favorite turkey brine.